GVSU-CIS635/gvsu-cis635.github.io/_sources/exams/final-exam-topics.md

 ## Overview

-Our final exam format will be similar to any midterm you take in this course.
+Our final exam format will be similar to the midterm exam.
 It is a big quiz covering all the topics we've learned after midterm exam.
 You'll have 1 hour and 50 minutes to complete the exam.

 > Important Note: You need to use your laptop or computer to finish the exam.